Animal Control

 5. The animal Shelter has a limited capacity.
 The Animal Shelter cannot accept and house more animals at any given time than it can accommodate.

-6. The Animal Shelter and Animal Control Warden do not have any responsibility for dealing with nuisance animals such as skunks, raccoons, armadillos, opossums, dead deer, and etc.
+6. The Animal Shelter and Animal Control Warden do not have any responsibility for dealing with nuisance animals such as skunks, raccoons, armadillos, opossums, dead deer, snakes, and etc.

 If you believe one of the pictured dogs or cats belongs to you or if you wish to adopt one of these animals, please contact Animal Control at 870-425-7000 for more information.